-Pinchas Zukerman (Violin); Amanda Forsyth (Cello); Angela Cheng (Piano)
+Pinchas Zukerman (Violin); Amanda Forsyth (Cello); Shai Wosner (Piano)

 A prodigious talent recognized worldwide for his artistry, Pinchas Zukerman has been an inspiration to young musicians throughout his adult life.
 In a continuing effort to motivate future generations of musicians through education and outreach, the renowned artist teamed up in 2002 with four protégés to form a string quintet called the Zukerman ChamberPlayers.
 Despite limited availability during the season, the ensemble amassed an impressive international touring schedule with close to two hundred concerts and four discs on the CBC, Altara and Sony labels.

-Beginning in 2011 Zukerman, along with cellist Amanda Forsyth and pianist Angela Cheng, began offering trio repertoire as an alternative to the quintet works with the ChamberPlayers.
+The Zukerman Trio debuted in 2011 as an alternative to the quintet works with the Zukerman ChamberPlayers.
 In addition to piano trios by Mendelssohn, Beethoven, Dvorak and Shostakovich, programs often include duo performances with various couplings including the Kodaly Duo.
 Invitations from major Festivals and venues led to the official launch of the Zukerman Trio in 2013.
-Sinc then, the ensemble has traveled around the globe to appear in Japan, China, Australia, Spain, Italy, France, Hungary, South Africa, Istanbul, Russia, and throughout the United States.
-The Trio regularly performs at the Ravinia Festival, and has appeared at major festivals including the BBC Proms, Edinburgh, Verbier, and Bravo!
-Vail.
-In the 2018-2019 season, the Zukerman Trio embarks on international tours in Italy, South America and Japan, and performs at the Walton Arts Center in Fayetteville, AR, Troy Chromatic Concerts in Troy, NY, Shriver Hall Concert Series in Baltimore, MD and the 92nd Street Y in New York City.
+Since then, the ensemble has traveled around the globe to appear in Japan, China, Australia, Spain, Italy, France, Hungary, South Africa, Istanbul and Russia.
+The Trio has appeared at major North American festivals, including Ravinia, Tanglewood, Aspen, Bravo!
+Vail and Banff and European festivals in Edinburgh, Verbier and Schleswig Holstein.

 Born in Tel Aviv, Pinchas Zukerman came to America in 1962, where he studied at The Juilliard School with Ivan Galamian.
 He has been awarded a Medal of Arts, the Isaac Stern Award for Artistic Excellence, and was appointed as the Rolex Mentor and Protégé Arts Initiative's first instrumentalist mentor in the music discipline.
 A devoted and innovative pedagogue, Mr. Zukerman chairs the Pinchas Zukerman Performance Program at the Manhattan School of Music, where he has pioneered the use of distance-learning technology in the arts.
+Last fall, he proudly joined Dallas Symphony Orchestra as an Artistic & Principal Education Partner, a post he continues to hold through the end of this season.
 He currently serves as Conductor Emeritus of the National Arts Centre Orchestra of Canada, as well as Artistic Director of its Young Artist Program.

 Canadian Juno Award-winning Amanda Forsyth is considered one of North America's most dynamic cellists.
 Her intense richness of tone, remarkable technique and exceptional musicality combine to enthrall audiences and critics alike.
 From 1999-2015, Amanda Forsyth was principal cellist of the National Arts Centre Orchestra, where she appeared regularly as soloist and in chamber ensembles.
 She is recognized as an eminent recitalist, soloist and chamber musician appearing with leading orchestras in Canada, the United States, Europe, Asia and Australia.
 As a recording artist she appears on the Fanfare, Marquis, Pro Arte and CBC labels.